niktss/niktss.github.io/src/pages/coolstuff/coolstuff.md

 ---
-title: VISIONS FROM THE MULTIVERSE
+title: "VISIONS FROM THE MULTIVERSE"
 layout: layouts/home.njk
 eleventyNavigation:
-  key: Traverse the Multiverse
+  key: "Traverse the Multiverse"
-  order: 6
+  order: 7
 ---
 # A peek into my browser bookmarks.
 ## (remember to scroll down)